railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 Physical Locations > Tiny SPRL > Stock             +30 bicycles
 ================================================== =============

-If you deliver 2 bicycles to a European customer you will get the following transastions for the
+If you deliver 2 bicycles to a European customer you will get the following transactions for the
 delivery:

 ================================================== =============